DEV Community

 1

-Update json file with Environment Variable - Compiling ENV without Webpack on Electron
+Environment Variable in JSON - Compiling ENV without Webpack on Electron

-However, we are losing the benefit of having the default support of dotEnv supported by Webpack bundler, as well as hot reload and other cool features.
-Since CRA already hot reload the web contents, is not that big of a deal for Electron to have hot reload since it is just a frame.
+However, we won't be having the default support of dotEnv provided by Webpack bundler, as well as hot reload and other cool features.
+Since React App already hot reload the web contents, is not that big of a deal for Electron to have hot reload since it is just a frame.
 Then, ENV compilation becomes a major problem when we don't bundle the codes with the respective env for electron-builder to build.

 Electron-builder is a packager that package the code, it does not compile your env file for you.
 Thus, your env inside the codes will become undefined in the packaged build if we skip the bundling process. not cool :(